 Language difficulties can be Receptive or Expressive:

 Articulation difficulties: difficulties producing sounds in syllables or saying words incorrectly to the point that listeners can’t understand what’s being said.

 Fluency difficulties: problems such as stuttering, in which the flow of speech is interrupted by abnormal stoppages, repetitions (st-st-stuttering), or prolonging sounds and syllables (ssssstuttering).

-Resonance or voice disorders: problems with the pitch, volume, or quality of the voice that distract listeners from what’s being said.
+Resonance/voice difficulties: problems with the pitch, volume, or quality of the voice that distract listeners from what’s being said.
 These types of disorders may also cause pain or discomfort for a child when speaking.

-Receptive disorders: difficulties understanding or processing language.
+Receptive difficulties: difficulties understanding or processing language.